Altab Ali and the Fight For Equality

 Altab Ali was the young Bengali man whose brutal murder in Whitechapel in1978 mobilised the Bangladeshi and wider community to take a stand against racial intolerance.

-To keep alive the important messages about community cohesion and standing united against racism, John Biggs, Mayor of Tower Hamlets announced in October 2015 that London Borough of Tower Hamlets would host Altab Ali commemoration day annually on 4 May.
+To keep alive the important messages about community cohesion and standing united against racism, it was announced in October 2015 that the London Borough of Tower Hamlets would host Altab Ali commemoration day annually on 4 May.

 In 2021, we marked this important day with a screening of Altab Ali and the Battle of Brick Lane and a panel discussion and live Q&A with those who were involved in making this film.
 The film is now available to watch online.